1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## Installation
 Credits to reddit user [xpeng121](https://www.reddit.com/user/xpeng121/) who initially posted how to get Klipper running on the **Go** and the **Neo**: [Install Klipper on Kobra Go or Neo](https://www.reddit.com/r/anycubic/comments/10cwm16/install_klipper_on_kobra_go_or_neo/).

+??? tip "Compiled `klipper.bin` Available"

+    I set up a repository where you can download the compiled `klipper.bin`: [Klipper4KobraGoNeo](https://github.com/1coderookie/Klipper4KobraGoNeo)
+    Thanks to @cringegnere for making the file available!
+    **USE AT YOUR OWN RISK!**

 Basically you need to clone the Klipper repository and compile the necessary `firmware.bin` file.
 Referring to the beforementioned post of xpeng121, you need to change the MCU to "HC32F460" and the serial to "Anycubic Kobra".
 For further informations about the installation steps please read the chapter ["Installation"](https://www.klipper3d.org/Installation.html) of the official Klipper documentation.